+Why is your ivy plant turning brown?
 Some ivy plants begin to wither for a variety of reasons, including fungi that appears as mildew.
 An ivy plant may not thrive during hot summer days because of its dense growth.
-Sometimes brown spots develop on the leaves followed by plant death in quick succession if the fungus is not treated.
-A number of factors can cause ivy plants to turn brown.
+Sometimes brown spots develop on the leaves followed by plant death in quick succession if the fungus isn't treated.
+Whether you grow your ivy outdoors or as an indoor plant, a number of factors can cause ivy plants to turn brown.

-If your ivy plant has brown leaves and brown stems as well, a fungus may be present and you should thin the ivy to reduce density, pick off the brown leaves as symptoms appear and bag the diseased leaves in order to halt the spread of fungus spores to other plants, the Connecticut Agricultural Experiment Station suggests.
+If your ivy plant has brown leaves and brown stems, a fungus could be the issue.
+Thin the ivy to reduce density, pick off the brown leaves as symptoms appear and bag the diseased leaves to halt the spread of fungus spores to other plants.

-Although fungicides are not normally necessary, the experiement station office recommends that you treat the plant with compounds such as horticultural oil, sulfur, potassium bicarbonate, and thiophanate-methyl when the first fungus symptoms appear.
-Always check the label for dosage rates and safety precautions before beginning any application.
+Although fungicides aren't normally necessary, you can treat the plant with compounds such as horticultural oil, sulfur, potassium bicarbonate and thiophanate-methyl when the first fungus symptoms appear.
+Always check the label for dosage rates and safety precautions before any application.